 Interviews can add a personalized touch to your paper, since this information is not found anywhere else and comes from an expert.
+Interviews are primary sources.
 Since you’ve done all the hard work and conducted the interview, make sure you cite it accurately to give your paper a polished look.

 Adding an Interview in APA

 APA is a style set forth by the American Psychological Association.
 It ensures that all papers follow a certain format.
 Designed for social sciences and psychology pieces, it gives your writing a polished, professional appeal.
 However, not all communications that you include in your work are cut and dry.

 While interviews can make your work one-of-a-kind, they typically aren’t something that is printed.
 You communicated via phone, email or even social media to get your answers.
 Those items aren’t considered publishable in APA.
 Therefore, you only need to include an in-text citation for non-published interviews.
 One less thing you need to worry about.

 Correct Citation for an APA Interview

 Interview in-text citing in APA is pretty simple.
 There are only three parts.

 - Author name, first and middle initial, last name (e.g. J. L. Betts).
 This only applies if the interviewee wasn’t mentioned in the text.